dearvn/trading-futures-tradingview-script/README.md

+If you win, please support me on Paypal: clickclone@gmail.com

-## Using to alert on 1M ES without REPAINT time trading from 6:30AM to 12:30 PM UTC-8
+## Using the latest version of `es-futures-no-repaint-v1.x.txt` to alert on 1M ES without REPAINT time trading from 6:30AM to 12:30 PM UTC-8

 Alert to auto trade using timeframe 1M: `es-futures-no-repaint-v1.x.txt`